-The universal symbol of Jainism is a congregation of various symbols with each one of them having a deeper meaning.
+The Jain Symbol is a congregation of various symbols with each one of them having a deeper meaning.
 It comprises of

 - Lower Portion – It indicates ADHOLOK (hell).
 The Adhlok further consists of seven hells or Narakis.